 Since cutadapt allows partial matches between the read and the adapter sequence, short matches can occur by chance, leading to erroneously trimmed bases.
 For example, roughly 25% of all reads end with a base that is identical to the first base of the adapter.
 To reduce the number of falsely trimmed bases, the alignment algorithm requires that at least three bases match between adapter and read.
-The minimum overlap length can be changed with the parameter --overlap (or its short version -O).
+The minimum overlap length can be changed with the --overlap '' (short: ''-0) parameter.
 Shorter matches are simply ignored, and the bases are not trimmed.